jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Thus, while civilization is a struggle to overcome problems by upgrading technology and inventing new tools, it’s also a battle to control them.
 The people with the old tool fight to retain their power, while inventors and innovators imagine a new society that shares it.

-The eternal story of civilization is thus protagonists making new tools, antagonists attacking new tools, and many extras watching them fight.
+The eternal story of civilization is thus protagonists like Jobs making new tools, antagonists like music company executives attacking new tools, and many extras watching them fight.
 Our politics is an ongoing history of technological change, with protagonist and antagonist both reaching for the tool to make themselves the winner.

 Today the extras are not self-aware of their power to decide the winner.
 I’ll show you how important you are.
 Here’s how you changed the world just by being curious and loving majic.

 ![Dist-vs-retention](/img\prologue\techvolution-distribution-vs-rentention-2.png)

-### Extras Killed Wikipedia's Evil Twin
+## Extras Killed Wikipedia's Evil Twin

 The environment keeps changing.
 Life needs to know how and uses its lifeforms to probe for answers.
-Similarly, people always have some nagging question.
-Like how does Tesla engine work, or what happened to the electric car.
-Constant questions are a problem and we need a reference tool to solve it.
-True to ourselves, we make one with the technology available and upgrade it when possible.
+Similarly, people always have questions.
+Like who was Nikola Tesla, or why are Tesla cars so safe.
+Constant questions are a problem and we need a tool to solve it.
+True to ourselves, we make a reference tool with the technology available and upgrade it when possible.

 Our first reference tool was the wisdom of our elders.
 The first technological upgrades were papyrus scrolls and ink (500 BC) and books (500), which turned some elders into experts like Hippocrates and Aristotle.
 When wood-pulp paper (1200) and the printing press (1456) were invented, humanity unleashed mass-produced books.
 Now experts could share knowledge between themselves and educate the masses.
 We called the reference books encyclopedias.

 People loved encyclopedias.
-They were a great tool.
-For the first time, many answers were available on demand.
+They answered many questions.
 The _Encyclopedia Britannica_ (1878) was the standard.
 It went into continuous publication (1933) to keep people updated to the latest facts.
 In the following decades, the computer, digital printer, and telecommunications meant encyclopedias were written and stored digitally.
 But they remained a set of printed books and CD's controlled by experts.

 Then came the world wide web (1991), a new technology that unlocked many new tools like websites, forums, blogs, and something called “wikis”.
 Wiki software lets anyone write or edit a webpage by pressing “edit now”.
 All changes are saved, so anyone can erase errors or vandalism by pressing “undo now”.
 For years programmers used wikis to collaboratively write technical manuals.

 As web tools boomed in the late ’90’s, protagonist Jimmy Wales wondered if the web could upgrade encyclopedias.
-Today, most of us who were curious about things electric cars know our quest ends with a free online encyclopedia anyone can edit called Wikipedia.
+Today, most of us who were curious about things like Tesla car safety know our quest ends with a free online encyclopedia anyone can edit called Wikipedia.
 But it didn’t start out that way.

 Wikipedia started as Nupedia (2000).
 Nupedia was a free online copycat of Encyclopedia Britannica where only “expert” professors made articles.
 Wikipedia (2001) was a side project.
 Only programmers knew “community content creation” would work.

-Everyone else assumed regular people would only read the work of professors.
+Everyone else assumed regular people would only read the work of professors, and definitely couldn't be trusted to write articles.
 The first issue with this theory was that the professors didn’t like to share their knowledge.
 In its first year, Nupedia had 12 articles.
 Wikipedia had 40,000, which most professors loved to belittle as rubbish.
-Professors even disallowed students from referencing Wikipedia artilcles in their papers.
+Professors even disallowed students from referencing Wikipedia's articles in their papers.
 Yet professors refused to improve, or to assign students to improve, Wikipedia.

 The second issue was that it turned out “expert” answers and “regular” answers are the same.
+Among other reasons, Tesla's are so safe because with the engine and battery at the bottom, their centre of gravity is  low.

-Electric cars us A/C motors no matter who says it.
-And thirdly, most importantly, Wikipedia was so easy to use, many extras became protagonists!
+Thirdly, Wikipedia was so easy to use, many extras became protagonists!
 A huge community of non-academics voluntarily shared their knowledge one “edit now” at a time and fiercely protected their common knowledge with “undo now”.
-Nobody told them, paid them or made a rule to encourage it.
-Because performing majic is its own reward.
+Nobody told them, paid them, or made a rule to force it.
+Because performing majic proved itself again to be its own reward.

-And lastly, the remaining extras flocked to Wikipedia.
-While most people didn't contribute, they still ignored the rules, and felt the majic of learning a new tool to help them answer their questions.
+And lastly, while most people didn't contribute, they still ignored the rules, and flocked to Wikipedia's answers.
+They still felt majic learning a new tool.
 The extra’s mass support quickly made Wikipedia king, while giving Nupedia and Encyclopedia Britannica quick deaths.

 That’s the story of Wikipedia.
-Made by new protagoinsts, made the standard reference tool by empowered extras.
+Made by new protagoinsts, made the standard reference tool by extras.
 Few believed it was possible, because even professors don’t understand new tools always unpower the few, to empower the rest.
 Interestingly, after I finally conceded temporary defeat to my personal Darth Blockbuster, I uploaded a few pages to Wikipedia instead.
 Not as helpful as my app, but it took just a few weeks of work, and one “edit now” button, to make it real.
 It felt majical to bypass the rules.

 ![Wikipedia development](/img\prologue\techvolution-enclyclopedia-book-wiki.png)

 ### You Can Win

-Wikipedia's victory is another example of the archetypal human story.
+Wikipedia's victory is another example of the archetypal Techvolution story.
 Like Galileo and his telescope, George Washington and his musket, and Steve Jobs and his iTunes.
 Wikipedia was a victory for protagonists.
 What makes it especially cool, is the extras played such a big part.

-And that’s the story Skywalker I want you to join with lightsabers a-blazin’, dicing up old tools like evil storm troopers, to smooth out humanity’s natural evolution.
-The protagonists are Wikipedia have many other allies in need of help.
-The open-source community inside StackOverflow, GitHub, Firefox, Khan Academy, Bitbucket, Vimeo, and many others are empowering individuals.
+Skywalker, that’s the story Skywalker I want you to join with lightsabers a-blazin’, dicing up old tools like evil storm troopers, to smooth out humanity’s natural evolution.
+The open-source community are empowering individuals.
 But they are facing down Darth Blockbuster on their own.
-To help them change society they need as much help as Wikiepdia got.
+To help them change our world, they need as much help as Wikipedia got.

 Note however, our lives cut across thousands to millions of problems.
 Thus, our villians are not in a massive group like “the rich” or the “the unions” as old philosophies label.
-Our villians reveal themselves inside thousands of companies, institutions, and organizations, by suppressing the majic of new tools to keep their version of the DVD alive.
+Our villians reveal themselves inside thousands of companies, institutions, and organizations, by suppressing new tools to keep their version of the DVD alive.

-Working with today's protagonists, the extras can kill all these Darth Blockbusters.
+Together, protagonists and extras can kill all these Darth Blockbusters.
 I know this because our battle today was fought generations ago with his master, Darth King.

 Darth King lived inside palaces, using society’s money to host splendid banquests and balls.
 His absolute power was hidden inside a ruling philosophy of the “noble’s divine right to rule”.
 Slowly, as protagonists invented scientific instruments, books, and guns, a new philosophy was born.
-A philosophy of science and enlightenment, political equality and democracy, made real when the protagonists and extras fought as one in the American and French Revolutions.
+A philosophy of science, enlightenment, equality, and democracy, made real when the protagonists and extras fought as one in the American and French Revolutions.
 They were inspired by the new philosophy of Jean-Jacques Rousseau.

 ![Battle Scene](/img\prologue\techvolution-battle-scene.png)

-## Rousseau's Extras
+# ROUSSEAU'S EXTRAS

-### Freeing Cinderella
+## Freeing Cinderella

 “Extras are born free; and everywhere they are in chains.”
-That’s paraphrasing Jean-Jacques Rousseau, who wrote that in 1762.
-Was Rosseau the King of France?
-He wasn’t.
+Jean-Jacques Rousseau wrote that in 1762.
+He was the King of France.
+No he wasn’t.
 Was he the richest man in England?
 Absolutely not.
 Rousseau was a poor writer who copied sheets of music to make the rent.
 More than 300 years later, he is recognized as being a great philosopher, a political visionary, and a protagonist who helped free the world with his new philosophy.

 Rousseau lived when kings and queens, dukes and duchesses ruled civilization.
 A time when Mozart played inside exquisite palaces during the nobility’s many banquets and balls.
 This was the image of opulence that had Cinderella dreaming her days away as she cleaned a dirty chateau.
 Sadly, unlike the the fairy tale, the extras didn’t have a fairy Godmother to make their dreams come true.
 Instead, the commoners cleaned the noble’s vast libraries, used guns while dying in their wars, and wondered what it looked like through a telescope.
 The extras were excluded from the power of new tools because they believed their beloved Holy Bible said only noble people had the “divine right to rule”.

 Rousseau called bullshit.
-In truth, Jesus was a carpenter, a commoner just like any other extra—you could argue—who rose above the masses and became the ultimate protagonist.
+In truth, Jesus was a carpenter, a commoner just like any other extra—you could argue—who rose to become the ultimate protagonist.
 Who is to say that other extras can’t live up to their own potential?
 Rousseau said books, guns, and scientific instruments should liberate the extras who were only in chains for the happiness of con artists.
 The self-proclaimed “divine nobility” didn’t like hearing that.
 This powerful self-protecting community of Darth Kings declared Rousseau a banquet-pooper, and chased him out of Switzerland, France, and England.
 Maybe that’s why Rousseau rented instead of owned.

 Starting in 1776, within Rousseau’s lifetime, Darth King started to face the music when the American people started a revolution.
 One year after he died, the French had their own revolution in 1789.
 And on it went from country to country because Rousseau, and others like him, make the extras realize they should become protagonists in a civilization “of the people, for the people, by the people”.
 Cinderella soon forgot about the fancy ball, and instead played the music of freedom, in a choir of equals that sounded something like this:

->Do you hear the people sing?
-Singing a song of angry men?
-It is the music of a people
-Who will not be slaves again
-When the beating of your heart
-Echo’s the beating of the drums
-There is a life about to start
-When tomorrow comes!
+  What does this horde of slaves,
+  Of traitors and conspiring kings want?
+  For whom have these vile chains,
+  These irons, been long prepared? (repeat)
+  Frenchmen, for us, ah!
+What outrage
+  What furious action it must arouse!
+  It is to us they dare plan
+  A return to the old slavery!

+  To arms, citizens ...

 Revolutionary songs like this spread the people’s liberty, equality, and fraternity throughout the world.
-In a few years, civilization changed its philosphy from knowing the nobles were divine, to knowing they were villians.
+In a few years, civilization changed its philosphy from knowing the nobles were divine, to knowing they were villians who resorted to hiring mercenaries rather than realize the people didn't want them anymore.
 When the people took control of books, guns, and science, they put presidents and senators, judges and sherriffs in power, who ruled at the request of new protagonists who built a civilization with checks and balances, because no one was divine.
 A change empowered by tools, thought of in philosophy, yet made real with the bloodshed of revolutions.

 Rousseau died never having found a home.
 After they won their revolutions, a population of heroes put him to rest inside the glorious Panthéon, heralding him as a renowned breaker of chains, in a free world he helped build.
 Where any guy can be the prince, and any girl can be Cinderella.